HoiM/MobileFSGAN/README.md

 Note that images are with shape being (3, 256, 256) and values in (-1, 1).
 Images are in format `torch.tensor` with `dtype` being `torch.float32`.

 After that, reset the arugments inside `main.py` and refer to `run_training.sh`.
 Note that my implementation uses `DistributedDataParallel` on 4 GPUs within one machine.
-Please adjust the settings based on your iown hardware.
+Please adjust the settings based on your own hardware.

 ### Performance